TrisPatt/hangman/README.md

 - Correct guess!

   - If correct, the user is informed and the letter is displayed where it is positioned in the word.
-  If there are is than one occurence of that letter, they are also displayed in their positions within the word.
+  If there is more than one occurence of a letter, they are also displayed in their positions within the word.

 ![Correct guess](assets/images/Screenshot-correct.webp)